Sigmund Freud: In popular culture

 Sigmund Freud is the subject of three major films or TV series, the first of which was 1962's Freud: The Secret Passion starring Montgomery Clift as Freud, directed by John Huston from a revision of a script by an uncredited Jean-Paul Sartre.
 The film is focused on Freud's early life from 1885 to 1890 and combines multiple case studies of Freud into single ones, and multiple friends of his into single characters.

-In 1984, the BBC produced the six-episode mini-series Freud: the Life of a Dream starring David Suchet in the lead role.
+In 1984, the BBC produced the six-episode mini-series Freud: The Life of a Dream starring David Suchet.

 The stage play The Talking Cure and subsequent film A Dangerous Method focus on the conflict between Freud and Carl Jung.
 Both are written by Christopher Hampton and are partly based on the nonfiction book A Most Dangerous Method by John Kerr.
 Viggo Mortensen plays Freud and Michael Fassbender plays Jung.
-The play is a reworking of an earlier unfilmed screenplay.

 More fanciful employments of Freud in fiction are The Seven-Per-Cent Solution by Nicholas Meyer, which centers on an encounter between Freud and the fictional detective Sherlock Holmes, with a main part of the plot seeing Freud helping Holmes overcome his cocaine addiction.
-Similarly, the 2020 Austrian-German series Freud involves a young Freud solving murder mysteries.
+The 2020 Austrian-German series Freud involves a young Freud solving murder mysteries.
 The series has been criticized for having Freud be helped by a medium with real paranormal powers, when in reality Freud was quite skeptical of the paranormal.
 Freud also helps to solve a murder case in the 2006 novel The Interpretation of Murder by Jed Rubenfeld.
-In this novel he is accompanied by Carl Jung and Abraham Brill amongst others.